MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-log-view-metrics.md

 mlflow.config.enable_async_logging()
 ```
-It is recommended to use above global flag when you want to influence the logging behavior at all places and/or you are using some
+It is recommended to use above global flag when you want to enable asynchronous logging of metrics throughout your code
-wrapper library that wraps mlflow for logging actual metrics.
+and/or you are using some wrapper library that wraps mlflow for logging actual metrics.

 The same property can be set, using an environment variable: